 - 12.1.
 It is expected that pupils who have been permanently excluded, who have demonstrated readiness for reintegration, will be managed through the Fair Access Protocol, in accordance with 3.17, K) of the School Admissions Code.
 Alternative Provision (AP) Academies and AP Free Schools work to identify pupils needs, address behaviour, attitudes and academic underperformance in order to raise achievement and reintegrate permanently excluded pupils back into mainstream education.
 Reintegration into another mainstream school/Academy is the right option for the majority of pupils in year KS1, KS2 and KS3 whose needs have been addressed and supported. - 12.2.
+This process will not apply for permanently excluded pupils transferring through the normal admissions rounds, e.g. Primary to Secondary Admissions etc. - 12.3.
 Pupils will not usually be considered for reintegration into a mainstream school/academy until their behavioural and social or emotional needs have been addressed and they are ready to return to a mainstream setting.
 AP Academies and Free Schools support pupils who are ready to reintegrate back into mainstream education from a permanent exclusion.
 This will be supported by background information and evidence about the pupil and their progress whilst at their provision.
 The AP Academy/AP Free School will also get an indication as to what schools, if any, a parent/carer would prefer their child to attend.
 This information will be reviewed by the current education provider and the LA before consideration through the Fair Access Protocol.